silicon-heaven/shvtree/docs/tree.rst

   name.
 That is allowed to support different signals over ``chng``.

 description
   The brief description of the node.
+This is automatically exposed with method ``desc`` if specified.

 Methods